 - 5.7.3.1 FOD prevention is the duty and responsibility of everyone working in the airside in Changi Airport.
-This policy applies to all staff and airside agencies at Changi Airport. - 5.7.3.2 All airside partners and personnel are responsible for managing waste generated by their operations and ensure that the airside areas are clean before leaving. - 5.7.3.3 If anyone witnesses any FOD safety risks, please report them to CAG AMC.
+This policy applies to all staff and airside agencies at Changi Airport.
+All airside personnel need to be aware about the hazards of FOD and play a proactive role to ensure that these FOD hazards are removed or mitigated.
+If these hazards are unable to be rectified, airside personnel are to inform CAG AMC. - 5.7.3.2 All airside partners and personnel are responsible for managing waste generated by their operations and ensure that the airside areas are clean before leaving. - 5.7.3.3 If anyone witnesses any FOD safety risks, please report them to CAG AMC.